momonaE/student-git/README.md

 # student-git
-this peoject to refresh an learning git
+this project is used  to refresh an learning git